-2. Select Upload from Runtime to upload the project.
+- 2. Select Upload from Runtime to upload the project. - 3.
+Click Next to continue.

 4. Select the connection you want to use to transfer the files from the list of connections.

 Or click Define New Connection and follow the instructions provided.